fusion-energy/csg_surface_distance/README.md

-# csg_distance
+# csg_surface_distance

 A Rust Cargo crate for finding the distance between a point and a constructive solid geometry (CSG) surface

 ## Supported Surfaces

-csg_distance supports the following types of surfaces:
+csg_surface_distance supports the following types of surfaces:

 1. **Sphere**
    - Defined by its center coordinates `(x, y, z)` and radius.